Aquarius-Language/AquariusLang/AquariusLangIntepreted/README.md

 2. Floating point numbers.
 3. Use "Visitor pattern" to replace "type checking using switch case" under Evaluator.Eval(). (for performance enhancement)
 4. Make numbers available as part of identifiers(variable names).
-5. Implement ||, &&, <=, >=...
-6. Implement else if (elif)...
+5. Implement else if (elif)...
-7. Ignore comments.
+6. Ignore comments.
-8. Value re-assignment to array and hashmap; pass them by reference to functions.
+7. Value re-assignment to array and hashmap; pass them by reference to functions.
-9. "break" from loops.
+8. "break" from loops.
-10. "return" out of function from loop.
+9. "return" out of function from loop.
-11. Implement "outer" and "local" variables for environments. (to fix local variable problems in loop)
+10. Implement "outer" and "local" variables for environments. (to fix local variable problems in loop)
-12. Add "for loop example unit testing" when the problems for for loop are fixed.
+11. Add "for loop example unit testing" when the problems for for loop are fixed.
+12. Make for loop still work even when no few statements in parenthesis. ex. for(; i < 10; i+=1){}
+13. Binary and, or (|, &)
+14. String concatenate with int.

 Finished implementing: